jmfriedt/M17_Implementations/SP5WWP/gr-m17/README.md

 **Warning**: the default gr_modtool informs GNU Radio Companion to ``import m17`` rather than ``from gnuradio import m17``.
 This has to be changed in the YML files manually as the template is erroneous.

+TODO:
+* Solve short naming issue in 3.8 (int ?)
+* Check non-16 multiple buffer size -- cause of desynchronization?
+At least avoid crash !
+* Change META as a variable and not a constant in the block
+* Test on 3.8
+* How to handle fixed symbol rate but varying output rate?
+* How to modulate the RF transmitted with the real output?